 To improve their competitive advantages, brands need competitive intelligence since it increases their chances for success.
 They search for data on websites, reports, and customer feedback to understand the gaps and undertake several improvements.

-- Competitive Intelligence Definition defines the term, explains how it works, and covers the types.
+- This article defines the term, explains how it works, and covers the types.

-- 7 Steps to Set Up a Successful Competitive Intelligence Process covers the necessary steps to conduct a successful competitive intelligence.
+- This article covers the necessary steps to conduct a successful competitive intelligence.

-- 8 Sources of Competitive Intelligence to Boost Your Market Research provides readers with several sources of competitive intelligence to improve your business.
+- This article provides readers with several sources of competitive intelligence to improve your business.